yokoffing/Betterfox/README.md

 # BetterFox  /v.74
-A set of preferences to enhance Firefox.
+A set of about:config tweaks to enhance Firefox.
 Updated every stable release.
 Go through the lists and add desired preferences to your <a href="http://kb.mozillazine.org/User.js_file">user.js</a>.
 Most of the preferences work with a simple copy+paste, or you can use the user.js provided.

 ## Three simple goals: